HenkKin/DataAccessClient/README.md

  - ITenantIdentifierProvider<TTenantIdentifierType>
  - ILocaleIdentifierProvider<TLocaleIdentifierType>

-These three providers have to be registered with Scoped Lifetime in DependencyInjection.
+These three providers have to be registered with Scoped or Singleton Lifetime in DependencyInjection.
 They are only required when it is needed for the EntityBehaviors you have implemented.

 #### IUserIdentifierProvider<TUserIdentifierType>